boraxpr/boraxpr.github.io/pages/posts/css.md

 This is called a descendant selector.
 It's a powerful tool that allows you to target specific elements in your HTML code.

 ## Borrowing from the Basics
 CSS is not just about custom classes.
 You can also inherit and extend styles from predefined HTML elements.
-For instance, <a> tags come with default values:
+For instance, '<a>' tags come with default values:

 ```css
 a {